-I am pleased to present the 2021 Allison Transmission Holdings, Inc., or Allison, proxy statement, which contains information about Allison's strategic direction, corporate responsibility and sustainability efforts, executive compensation, governance and Board of Directors' composition.
-It is my pleasure, along with our Board of Directors, or Board, to invite you to the 2021 annual meeting of stockholders, or the Annual Meeting, of Allison.
-This year's meeting will be held on Wednesday, May 5, 2021 at 11:00 a.m.
+I am pleased to present the 2022 Allison Transmission Holdings, Inc., or Allison, proxy statement, which contains information about Allison's strategic direction, corporate responsibility and sustainability efforts, executive compensation, governance and Board of Directors' composition.
+It is my pleasure, along with our Board of Directors, or Board, to invite you to the 2022 annual meeting of stockholders, or the Annual Meeting, of Allison.
+This year's meeting will be held on Wednesday, May 4, 2022 at 10:00 a.m.
 Eastern Time.
-Due to concerns relating to the coronavirus pandemic (COVID-19), and to support the health and well-being of our stockholders, we will have a virtual-only Annual Meeting in 2021, conducted exclusively via live webcast at www.virtualshareholdermeeting.com/ALSN2021.
+Due to concerns relating to the unpredictability of the coronavirus pandemic (COVID-19), and to support the health and well-being of our stockholders, we will have a virtual-only Annual Meeting in 2022, conducted exclusively via live webcast at www.virtualshareholdermeeting.com/ALSN2022.
 There will not be a physical location for our Annual Meeting, and you will not be able to attend the meeting in person.

-You will find information regarding the business to be conducted at the Annual Meeting in the attached Notice of 2021 Annual Meeting of Stockholders and Proxy Statement, including information you should consider when you vote your shares.
-We are sending our stockholders a Notice of Internet Availability of Proxy Materials, our 2020 Annual Report to Stockholders and other proxy materials via the Internet.
+You will find information regarding the business to be conducted at the Annual Meeting in the attached Notice of 2022 Annual Meeting of Stockholders and Proxy Statement, including information you should consider when you vote your shares.
+We are sending substantially all of our stockholders a Notice of Internet Availability of Proxy Materials, our 2021 Annual Report to Stockholders and other proxy materials via the Internet.
 This electronic process gives you fast, convenient access to the materials, diminishes our impact on the environment and reduces our printing and mailing costs.
 A paper copy of these materials can be requested using one of the methods described in the materials.